Attendance and Participation

 You’ll need to choose one assigned text — the one you’ll ask the class to read for your presentation — by March 26.
-Please send to Shannon and Zed a complete Chicago-style citation and either a high-quality pdf or a link to the online resource by 4pm on the 26th, so Shannon can update our class website with everyone’s material.
+Please send to Shannon and Zed a complete Chicago-style citation (why Chicago? just because the rest of our syllabus is formatted in Chicago style!) and either a high-quality pdf or a link to the online resource by 4pm on the 26th, so Shannon can update our class website with everyone’s material.

 Presentation and Annotated Bibliography

 Each student will share one 20-minute in-class presentation on April 9, 16, or 26.
 We’ll sign up for presentation dates early in the semester.

 Before your presentation day, we ask you to share five references: ideally, resources that pertain to your presentation and area of specialization, perhaps supplemented with a couple more generalist “what is an interface?” resources.
 You’ll post citations for these resources, along with a ~150-word annotation for each, to our shared, class-wide annotated bibliography.

 You’ll have asked your classmates to review a text — a short reading, a multimedia project, a web archive, etc. — prior to class.
 You’ll then lead a discussion and/or activity (20 to 30 minutes for solo presenters; 40 to 45 minutes for partners) that explicates and builds upon that text.
 While we do encourage you to summarize your text and perhaps offer a “close reading” of notable passages, you are not required to “stick to the text”; instead, you’re encouraged to connect the reading to your own research and creative interests.
 One of our primary goals for these presentations is to showcase the eclectic skills and expertise that each of us brings to the classroom.
 That said, your presentation should not be a soliloquy; please leave ample time for discussion.

 Your presentation and bibliography are each worth 15% of your final grade.